Lorien Legacies: United As One

 He goes to paradise and hugs Malcolm which brings back memories of Henri.
-He ruminates on tracking Mark James' father to tell him what really happened.
-Finally he steps on Sarah's doorstep still unable to tell her parents what happened.
+He ruminates on tracking Mark James' father to tell him what happened.
+Finally, he steps on Sarah's doorstep still unable to tell her parents what happened.

 He tracks Six and Sam who are on their vacation.
 He observes them in the ocean in an embrace and leaves 2 pendants with a note.

-Lastly he looks for Marina who John says would have taken ages to track if it weren't for her sporadic calls to Ella.
+Lastly, he looks for Marina, who John says would have taken ages to track, if not for her sporadic calls to Ella.
 Ella says she's not the same and has become paranoid and angry.
-He finds her in a speedboat navigating islands in the south pacific.
+He finds her in a speedboat navigating islands in the South Pacific.
 John recognizes the signs of isolation from his own experiences.
-When he appears she isn't startled and asks if he's really there or has gone crazy.
-He replies that it's really him and she smiles.
+When he appears she is not startled and asks if he's really there or has gone crazy.
+He replies that it is really him and she smiles.
 She says that he's come at a good time and shows him a video footage of the West Virginia base where an object that looked like a missile shoots up into the sky.
 Marina says she found Five last week on one of the small deserted islands.
 His body is very skinny with lumps of skin hanging off with dark patches of obsidian blotching his skin.
-Marina confides in John that she has tried to get over the war and all the death and destruction but she just can't.
-She tells John that he said she could decide what to do with Five but she doesn't want to carry it around with her.
-John suggests her to get out of here and Marina asks what to do with Five to which John says that he's a ghost we aren't.
+Marina confides in John that she has tried to get over the war and all the death and destruction but she just can not.
+She tells John that he said she could decide what to do with Five but she does not want to carry it around with her.
+John suggests her to get out of here and Marina asks what to do with Five to which John says that he's a ghost we are not.

 Marina returns with John to the Himalayas.
 She finally cries when she sees what he's done with the cave.
 She reaches out to John before thanking him and she kisses him.
 He's not sure what it means ruminating maybe nothing, maybe something.
-He shows Marina what he's been working for the past year: a massive wooden table with a loralite stone in the middle reminiscent of the table in the Elder's chamber with the Loric symbol of unity burned into the table and the pendants.
+He shows Marina what he's been working on for the past year: a massive wooden table with a loralite stone in the middle reminiscent of the table in the Elder's chamber with the Loric symbol of unity burned into the table and the pendants.
 John plans to use this as a meeting place for friends and allies where they will gather to solve problems, with a space at the table for Loric/Garde/humans/allies.
 The only exception is that there are not nine seats around the table as he's done with numbers.

 The Lost Files series

 The Legacies

-Released on July 24, 2012, The Legacies is a paperback edition of three previously released Lost Files novellas — Six’s Legacy, Nine’s Legacy, and The Fallen Legacies.
+Released on July 24, 2012, The Legacies is a paperback edition of three previously released Lost Files novellas — Six's Legacy, Nine's Legacy, and The Fallen Legacies.
 Originally published as individual e-books, this was the first time they were available in print.